History of ESPN: Professional sports arrive

-In 1987, ESPN gained partial rights to the National Football League.
+In 1987, ESPN gained partial rights to the National Football League (NFL).
 The league agreed to the deal, as long as ESPN agreed to simulcast the games on broadcast television stations in the local markets of the participating teams.
 ESPN Sunday Night Football would last for 19 years and spur ESPN's rise to legitimacy.
 During the 2006 NFL season, ESPN began airing Monday Night Football, formerly seen on its sister network ABC (NBC took over broadcast rights to the Sunday night game package).
 Former Commissioner Paul Tagliabue credits ESPN for revolutionizing the NFL: "ESPN was able to take the draft, the pregame and highlight shows, and other NFL programming to a new level."

-In 1990, ESPN added Major League Baseball to its lineup with the signing of a $400 million contract to broadcast the league's games.
+In 1990, ESPN added Major League Baseball (MLB) to its lineup with the signing of a $400 million contract to broadcast the league's games.
 The contract was renewed and continued through to 2011.
-Jon Miller and Joe Morgan served as the longtime voices of the network's centerpiece Sunday Night Baseball broadcasts through the 2010 season.
+Jon Miller and Joe Morgan served as the longtime voices of ESPN's centerpiece Sunday Night Baseball broadcasts through the 2010 season.
 Steve Phillips joined the announcing team for the 2009 season, but was later dismissed by the network that October.
-In December 2010, ESPN announced that Orel Hersheiser, Dan Shulman and Bobby Valentine would be the new announcers of Sunday Night Baseball for the 2011 season.
-Valentine went back to managing after the 2011 season and was replaced by Terry Francona (Valentine and Francona essentially switched duties; Valentine became manager of the Boston Red Sox and Terry Francona became an analyst for Sunday Night Baseball).
+In December 2010, ESPN announced that Orel Hersheiser, Dan Shulman, and Bobby Valentine would be the new announcers of Sunday Night Baseball for the 2011 season.
+Valentine went back to managing after the 2011 season and was replaced by Terry Francona (Valentine and Francona essentially switched duties, Valentine became manager of the Boston Red Sox and Terry Francona became an analyst for Sunday Night Baseball).

-ESPN broadcast each of the four major professional sports leagues in North America from 2002 until 2004, when it cut ties with the National Hockey League.
-The network aired NHL games from 1980 to 1982, from 1986 to 1989, from 1992 to 2004, and most recently from 2021 to the present.
+ESPN broadcast each of the four major professional sports leagues in North America from 2002 until 2004, when it cut ties with the National Hockey League (NHL).
+ESPN aired NHL games from 1980 to 1982, from 1986 to 1989, from 1992 to 2004, and most recently from 2021 to the present.
 ESPN has been broadcasting Major League Soccer games about once a week on ESPN2 since that league's inception in 1996.
 In most years, the annual All-Star Game and MLS Cup championship game, and in some years, the Opening Night game, are shown on ABC broadcast stations.

 With the increasing cost of live sports entertainment, such as the US$8.8 billion cost to acquire NFL football broadcast rights for eight years, "scripted entertainment has become a luxury item for ESPN," said David Carter, director of the Sports Business Institute at the University of Southern California in a 2007 interview in Variety.

 ESPN broadcasts 65 sports, 24 hours a day in 16 languages in more than 200 countries.